-- Employee or third-party codes of conduct.
+- continue to make a living or permitting the receiving company to continue to conduct its business without using trade secrets will generally enhance the likelihood of enforceability and protection. - Employee or third-party codes of conduct.
 A company's expectations and requirements for how employees and third parties should protect and use its trade secrets, and how the company may enforce or otherwise manage compliance, are often expanded upon in more detailed policy and procedure documents.
-These policies and procedures can be incorporated by reference into the employees' and third parties' legal agreements with the company, sometimes by reference to the company's employee handbook or an employee or third-party code of conduct.
-Companies should be mindful, however, of the tension between the often-used statement that a "code of conduct is not a contract" and a later desire to point to the code of conduct as a commitment by the employee.
+These policies and procedures can be incorporated by reference into the employees' and third parties' legal agreements with the company, sometimes by reference to the company's employee handbook or an employee or third-party code of conduct.63 Companies should be mindful, however, of the tension between the often-used statement that a "code of conduct is not a contract" and a later desire to point to the code of conduct as a commitment by the employee.
 The code of conduct can be a useful training and reminder document; it can also be incorporated into a larger contract where appropriate. - Document management, retention, storage, protection, and destruction policies.
 Document retention, storage, and destruction policies can be practical ways to help restrict the access to and use of confidential information.
-Examples include limiting the number of copies and numbering and controlling permitted copies, requiring shredding when copies are no longer needed, providing for (and requiring) locked storage for hard-copy documents (individual desks and file storage), observing and enforcing "clean desk" rules (all confidential information is required to be locked away when not in use), and segregating the trade secret into several documents so that if one is taken, the entire trade secret is not taken.
-When the sharing of trade secret information includes third parties, for example in a joint venture arrangement or evaluating a prospective business relationship, document management may include storing all shared documents on a server controlled by the disclosing party.
+Examples include limiting the number of copies and numbering and controlling permitted copies, requiring shredding when copies are no longer needed,64 providing for (and requiring) locked storage for hard-copy documents (individual desks and file storage), observing and enforcing "clean desk" rules (all confidential information is required to be locked away when not in use), and segregating the trade secret into several documents so that if one is taken, the entire trade secret is not taken.
+When the sharing of trade secret information includes third parties, for example, in a joint venture arrangement or evaluating a prospective business relationship, document management may include storing all shared documents on a server controlled by the disclosing party.
 Where this approach is not feasible, the parties should agree on processes governing the return or destruction of shared trade secret information at the termination of the relationship or processes for rendering them no longer readily accessible, taking into account the costs of such measures.